david-fisher/320-S21-Track1/apache_server/shibd/README.md

 	The output of this command should be: **Syntax OK**

-# Important Shibboleth Files (should be located in /etc/shibboleth)
+# Configuring Shibboleth
+These files should be received from the identity provider (IdP), and should be put in /etc/shibboleth/, if necessary.
 * shibboleth2.xml
 	* Most of the native service provider's configuration options are found here
 	* This is the main starting point for all changes and tasks excluding altering content rules on Apache